adamkdean/simple-slack-notify/README.md

 ## Introduction

+This is the continuation of [adamkdean/simple-slack-notify](https://github.com/adamkdean/simple-slack-notify).

-I've attempted to use a few of the Slack notification actions that are currently available, but they all seem to have limitations or be quite verbose, so I set out to create a simple yet effective action that just does what you need and nothing else.
-In the examples below, I'll show a few different variations of how the action could be used.
+We've attempted to use a few of the Slack notification actions that are currently available, but they all seem to have limitations or be quite verbose, so we set out to create a simple yet effective action that just does what you need and nothing else.
+In the examples below, we'll show a few different variations of how the action could be used.

 The main features are:
 - Status based messages meaning one step handles job successes, failures, and cancellations